 Things I feel the X-Pro3 needs improvements/changes:

-- Battery life is still not all that good, in fact, it is somewhat bad.
+- Battery life is still not all that good, in fact, it is somewhat bad, buy a second battery.

 - In body image stabilization (IBIS) is missing and at nearly $2K one would think it would be included- you put it in the XT-4 "finally"

-- Lower Pricing, this camera cost too much, it is a good Camera, but not that GOOD.$$
+- Lower Pricing, this camera cost too much, it is a good Camera, but really?

 - No included pop on flash (free with an XT-3), at this price point I should get two.